-When is the Cheapest Time to Fly to Prague?
+When is the best time to book cheap flights to Prague?

-When is the Best Time to Book your Flight to Prague?
+When is the cheapest time to visit Prague?

 Flights to Prague are cheapest in January, but you’ll also see cheap flights in February and November – as long you get there before the festive markets arrive.
 Prices for flights and accommodation soar during July, August and Christmas, so you’ll need to book early to get a good deal.